 They were saying that he dresses up like Santa, so as not to draw attention to himself, but instead of asking for money for “charity” like all the other Santas standing in front of stores, he would actually give out money.
 I heard he would give out all kinds of things; clothes, presents, school supplies, food, and yes, he would apparently give out cold hard cash to a lot of the residence of southwest Phoenix.
 Honestly, when I first started to hear about this character at the beginning of the year, before Halloween, I thought he sounded like a perv, if he even existed, but now it seems like he’s the real deal.
 A real life St. Nicholas.

-As the winter holiday approached, I heard more and more chatter about this El Medico, there were sightings of him around the neighborhoods and, as stories tend to do, as they go from first hand stories to third and fourth hand stories, the legend grew bigger and bigger.
-During home room, I’d hear someone say that he gave their mother $10.00 at the gas station and by 7th period, the story had grown so that he was walking on water and then turning it into Jose Cuervo.
+As the winter holiday approached, I heard more and more chatter about this El Medico, there were sightings of him around the neighborhoods and, as stories tend to do, as they go from first hand stories to third and fourth hand stories, the legend grew larger and more elaborate.
+During home room, I’d hear someone say that he gave their mother $10.00 at the gas station and by 7th period, the story had morphed into him walking on water then converting it into Jose Cuervo.
 Quite impressive.

-I asked around if anyone knew who this guy was, I thought maybe I could get him to come to the school and give a talk about the goodness of charity and giving, maybe do an interview with the school newspaper but everyone said that he is like Batman, he goes to great lengths to hide his identity.
+I asked around if anyone knew who this guy was.
+I thought maybe I could get him to come to the school and give a talk about the goodness of charity and giving, maybe do an interview with the school newspaper, but everyone said that he is like Batman, he goes to great lengths to hide his identity.
 The Monday before the Winter holiday, I started to craft a plan.
 I wanted to find this guy.
 This couldn’t be that hard.
-I had always thought that if you wanted to see Batman in person, just fake a robbery or something and he’d come and save you, then you could get your selfie with him or whatever.
+I’d always hypothesized that if you wanted to see Batman in person, just fake a robbery or something and he’d come and save you, then you could get your selfie with him or whatever.

-Well, I’m sure we could pull that off without putting ourselves out too much, this guy was no Batman after all.
+I was confident that I could pull that off without putting myself out too much, this guy was no Batman after all.
 I’m sure the telephone game effect made him out to be much more than he really was.
 I’m sure he’s just a regular dude who gives full size Snickers out at Halloween and doesn’t make a habit of re-gifting last year’s presents on Christmas.
-It’s not like he’s on CNN’s HEROS: 2018 list or anything.
+It’s not like he’s on CNN’s HEROS: 2020 list or anything.

 “Hungry Vet.
 Anything helps.
 God Bless!!”

-And the kids pretend to walk by and mock me obnoxiously, hopefully drawing the ire of passerbys enough to get El Medico’s attention.
-So I asked one of my neighbors if I could borrow some of his duds, picked up an empty tin of Folder’s and off we went.
+And the kids pretend to walk by and mock me obnoxiously, hopefully drawing the ire of passer byers enough to get El Medico’s attention.
+So I asked one of my economically challenged neighbors if I could borrow some of his duds, picked up an empty tin of Folder’s and off we went.

 The first day of winter break was a brisk, sunny Wednesday with a slight breeze coming from the North.
-I set myself up outside of the Circle K on Osborn and 35th Ave. and told the kids to go in the store, buy some gum or something, come out and give me a hard time for a while, then take a lap around the block and then do it again.
+I set myself up outside of the Circle K on Osborn and 35th Ave. and told the kids to go in the store, buy some gum or something, come out and give me a hard time for a while, then take a lap around the block.
+After ten minutes, circle back and do it again.
 After a few rounds of this, hopefully they’ll draw enough attention to themselves and me, that our hero, if he is any hero at all, will show himself.

 The boys did a great job, it’s not like they didn’t have plenty of practice giving me crap in public, they were my students after all.
 They came out of the store with 44 ounce drinks and when I asked, “Could you boys please spare some change?”